Commonly Asked Questions About Wills

 legal document signing

 A will is an essential legal document to plan for the future.
-Many people disregard drafting one because they don’t have a lot of wealth, but the amount of wealth doesn’t matter.
-A will explains how you wish to have your property distributed after death, which can ensure your spouse or family receives all the possessions.
+Many people disregard drafting a will because they don’t have a lot of wealth, but the amount of wealth doesn’t matter.
+This document explains how you wish to have your property distributed after death, which can ensure your spouse or family receives all the possessions.

 A will is a simple, common document that nearly anyone can make.
 Specific rules vary by state, but generally to make one, you must be 18 years old and the document must be in writing, signed with a witness present.